10 Examples That Show What a Difference Small Changes Can Make.

-Simply by picking up your daily dose of the hot stuff in our cup instead of a disposable, you can reduce your carbon footprint, limit pollution, and consume less raw materials.
+Simply by picking up your daily dose of the hot stuff in our cup instead of a single-life product, you can reduce your carbon footprint, limit pollution, and consume less raw materials.

 2 million people have already made the switch in the 4 years we’ve been selling our circular cup.
 Which means roughly 12 million disposable cups have been diverted from landfill, incineration, or polluting the planet already!

 And that’s only counting the discarded cups we used to make our reusables.
 Really, the positive impact is much higher.
 We hope the examples below will convince you to join us in expanding this positive impact even further.